-Mount the battery holder securely in a dry, well-ventilated, vibration-free location in the boat.
+WARNING Mount the battery holder securely in a dry, well-ventilated, vibration-free location in the boat.
 Install a fully charged battery in the holder.

-Do not reverse the battery cables.
+NOTICE Do not reverse the battery cables.
 Otherwise, the electrical parts could be damaged.

-1. Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery.
-2. Connect the red battery cable to the POSITIVE (+) terminal first.
-Then con-
+- (1) Make sure the main switch (on applicable models) is "OFF" (off) before working on the battery. - (2) Connect the red battery cable to the POSITIVE (+) terminal first.
+Then connect the black battery cable to the NEGATIVE (-) terminal.